hyperledger/besu-docs/docs/Concepts/Events-and-Logs.md

 !!! example

-    Log entry created by invoking the contract in the previous example with `valueIndexed` set to 5 and `valueNotIndexed` set to 7:
+    A log entry created by invoking the contract in the previous example with `valueIndexed` set to 5 and `valueNotIndexed` set to 7:

     ```json
      {